Relugas Compact: The Relugas plotters cave in

 At a meeting in Whitehall on 13 November 1905, Asquith accepted Campbell-Bannerman’s offer to become Chancellor of the Exchequer, which was recorded in a later publication by Margot Asquith that "crippled, or at least seriously weakened, the Relugas Compact".
 Grey (despite his ultimatum not to serve) agreed to become Foreign Secretary only after Lord Cromer had refused the position.
 So at least he achieved one minor objective of the Relugas Compact which was to get the Imperialists firmly ensconced at the cabinet table.
 Haldane was also brought into the Cabinet, not as Lord Chancellor, as he had hoped, but as Secretary of State for War.
 By early December 1905 the Tariff Reformers could hang on no longer.
 Balfour had witnessed the squabbling in the Liberal ranks, so delayed resignation long enough to force them to make a decision on whether to dissolve parliament and call an election.

 On 16 December 1905 Campbell-Bannerman announced a dissolution of Parliament and called a general election for January 1906.
 The coming of the general election and the forced unity this would bring to members of the Liberal Party meant the Relugas plotters were in no further position to intrigue against Campbell-Bannerman.
 The melting away of the conspiracy has earned for the Relugas Compact the description as "one of the most delicious comedies in British political history".
 Nonetheless Rosebery was cut adrift from the Vice-Presidents of the Liberal League, Asquith, Grey, Haldane and Fowler, so that he was forsaken even by the Marquess of Crewe.
 Sending Rosebery into the wilderness united the party behind a New Liberalism; "More could not have been accomplished" boasted Asquith.

-The Cabinet was therefore divided with 'economiser' Lloyd George joined alongside by fundamental Gladstonians such as Lord Bryce, Marquess of Ripon, Viscount Hawarden, and the whigs, Earl of Elgin, Lord Carrington and Crewe.
-The Imperialists were bolstered by Buxton, Fowler, Marquess of Tweedmouth, Birrell, and J. Sinclair.
+The Cabinet was therefore divided with "economiser" Lloyd George joined alongside by fundamental Gladstonians such as Lord Bryce, Marquess of Ripon and Viscount Hawarden, and the whigs, Earl of Elgin, Lord Carrington and Crewe.
+The Imperialists were bolstered by Buxton, Fowler, Marquess of Tweedmouth, Birrell and J. Sinclair.